Panini, panino. Plablini, plablino. Let’s call the whole thing off.

 “panino” are the best.
 Shouldn’t it be called a “panino” maker then?!?!

 SO basically my parents spent a ton of money (and effort because I was NOT a willing student) forcing me to have Italian lessons every Saturday morning.
+And I had NO idea about the panini thing.
+ALSO yours are so pretty I think the singular should be paninA.

-Considering I’m half Italian and majored in English/Writing, it should really bug me that people use the wrong form of this yummy eye-talian belly yum.
+Considering I'm half Italian and majored in English/Writing, it should really bug me that people use the wrong form of this yummy eye-talian belly yum.
 But you know what?
-It actually doesn’t.
+It actually doesn't.
 I tell people the correct form, to sound all smart like that, and then I call it a panini anyway.
 Derp.
+And, I've never had arugula pesto, mainly because I'm still trying to force myself to like arugula (I'm allllmost there).
+Does it taste really arugula-y, or do the other flavors mellow it out?
+And I'm with Em--they should totally be called panina, cause that just sounds pretty.

 Ohh, arugula is so good!
 This version will be slightly peppery-er than your standard basil or even spinach pesto.
 But really, feel free to switch out the arugula for whatever green you lurve.
+And I agree, panino smashmnino.

 I would go for multiple paninis if it was as awesome as this!